MrNickBreen/backgroundLocation/README.md

 1. Open up phpmyadmin on your server and create a database and user.
 - Update config.php to reflect the database settings you created.
-- TODO: add SQL import for creating schema.
 - Upload all of the files to your server.
-- Visit createUsers.php once to run it.
-This creates 110 users with passcodes in the database.
+- Visit dbSetup.php once to run it.
+This creates database tables and users with passcodes.
 - Check phpmyadmin to see some of the passcodes, try them on the app.